SkyTreasure/Kotlin-Firebase-Group-Chat/README.md

 4. Create groups
 5. Delete messages
 6. Reverse pagination of chat messages using Recycler view.
+7. Give Admin permission to the user
+8. Revoking Admin permission from the user
+9. Admin adding members to the group
+10. Admin removing members from the group

 ## Pending Features-
 1. Notifications